 It's a 12-episode series.

-It launches uh it launched yesterday.
+It launched yesterday.

 It's on demand.

-You can take it any time you want, and it is the behind the scenes.
+And it is the behind the scenes.

 Here's the trailer.

-Whether the news was good, this is the happiest and the most optimist presentation.
+This is the happiest and the most optimist presentation.

-Or if it was bad.
+What if it was bad?

 It is popping.

-All kinds of things happening in the middle of your day.
+All kinds of things happening.

 Of triumph.

-The presidential medal of freedom, the State of the Union address to Rush Limbaugh.
+The Presidential Medal of Freedom, the State of the Union address to Rush Limbaugh.

 And now, tribute.